Rule 8.204. Contents and form of briefs

 Subdivision (b).
 The first sentence of subdivision (b)(1) confirms that any method of reproduction is acceptable provided it results in a clear black image of letter quality.
 The provision is derived from subdivision (a)(1) of rule 32 of the Federal Rules of Appellate Procedure (28 U.S.C.)
 (FRAP 32).

-Subdivision (b)(2) allows the use of any conventional typeface-e.g., Times New Roman, Courier, Arial, Helvetica, etc.-and permits the typeface to be either proportionally spaced or monospaced.
+Subdivision (b)(2) allows the use of any conventional font-e.g., Times New Roman, Courier, Arial, Helvetica, etc.-and permits the font to be either proportionally spaced or monospaced.

 Subdivision (b)(5) allows headings to be single-spaced; it is derived from FRAP 32(a)(4).
 The provision also permits quotations of any length to be block-indented and single-spaced at the discretion of the brief writer.